Event Horizon (film): Plot

 The gravity drive activates, pulling the ship's stern section into a black hole.
 Starck and Cooper enter stasis beside a comatose Justin and wait to be rescued.
 Seventy-two days later, the wreckage of the Event Horizon is boarded by a rescue party who discover the survivors in stasis.
-Starck sees Weir posing as one of the rescuers and screams in terror, but wakes up and realizes that it was a nightmare.
+Starck hallucinates Weir as one of the rescuers and screams but she quickly awakens, realizing that it was only a nightmare.
 Cooper and the rescue team try to calm the terrified Starck as the doors close.